MooersLab/modular-annotated-bibliography-typst/README.md

 3. Upload the files to a new project on the typst app.
 4. Open the main.typ file.
 The PDF should appear.
 If not, refresh the browser window.

-Note that the imports are stored in the template.typ file which is imported by the other typ files, including the bibNotes.
+Note that the imports are stored in the `template.typ` file, which is imported by the other typ files, including the bibNotes.
+This means that only the namespaces in the `template.typ` file have to be changed from `@preview` to `@local` when running the project locally.

 ## Local install